rija/docker-nginx-fpm-caches-wordpress/README.md

 * Wordpress is installed as a single site deployment (no multisite support)
 * Currently, the version of Nginx installed deployed to the built image is 1.8 (<https://www.nginx.com/blog/nginx-1-8-and-1-9-released/>)

-###SSL:

-[TODO] The Dockerfile also generate self signed certificates and ssl is enabled by default using the generated self-signed certificates.
-Feel free to remove the SSL section from the '**nginx-site.conf**' file if SSL is not needed.

 ### How to build